 Christopher represents technology companies in trials before US district courts and in Section 337 investigations in the US International Trade Commission, providing advice and strategic direction for various post grant matters.
 He also regularly drafts and negotiates intellectual property (IP) license agreements, sponsored research agreements, research collaboration agreements, and joint development agreements.
 Additionally, Christopher counsels biotechnology and pharmaceutical companies in the commercialization, enforcement, life-cycle management, and monetization of their IP.

 Although Christopher’s work spans a multitude of technologies, he has industry recognized capabilities in both antibodies and cell culture related technologies.
-Other technologies with which he has experience include molecular diagnostics, biosimilars/follow-on biologics, DNA/protein sequencing, recombinant DNA and genetic engineering, pharmaceutical formulations, optoelectronic readers, bioinformatics, biologics, small molecules, genomics, food chemistry, medical solutions, metabolic engineering, medical packaging technology, medical devices, diagnostic systems, antibody mimetics, display- and array-based technologies, RNAi, and stem cells.
+Other technologies with which he has experience include molecular diagnostics, biosimilars/follow-on biologics, DNA/protein sequencing, gene editing, recombinant DNA and genetic engineering, pharmaceutical formulations, optoelectronic readers, bioinformatics, biologics, small molecules, genomics, food chemistry, medical solutions, metabolic engineering, medical packaging technology, medical devices, diagnostic systems, antibody mimetics, display- and array-based technologies, RNAi, and stem cells.

 Prior to joining Morgan Lewis, Christopher was a partner in another international law firm, where he led its biosimilars practice.
 As a graduate student at Loyola University Chicago Stritch School of Medicine, he initiated and developed studies establishing that DNA repair operating in conjunction with cell death leads to the formation of chromosome translocations and ultimately cancer.
 His research further outlined a strategy to combat therapy-induced leukemia.
 Christopher’s doctoral and postdoctoral research led to the publication of numerous peer-reviewed journal articles, and his findings have been presented both nationally and internationally.